 Pre-fill cells with default values.

-Live sorting and filtering: your table always stays sorted and filtered as you specified, even as you edit cells or add rows.
+Live sorting and filtering: your table stays sorted and filtered as you have configured it even as you edit cells or add rows.

 Sort multiple-choice columns in the order of choices (Low, Medium, High), not alphabetical order (High, Low, Medium).

 Mentions are really just links to Obvibase records that can appear in text fields of other records and in comments, but instead of displaying them as URLs, we display them as names or IDs of the linked records (whether it's a name or an ID depends on the "Identify records by..." setting of the table that the record belongs to).
 And yes, they work just like mentions on social networks.

 Type the @ symbol to see a list of suggestions and insert a mention.
 The list will initially display the records that you have most recently viewed or created, and you can start typing the name of any record to look it up.
 In the detailed view of a record we show what other records and comments mention it, and provide shortcuts that make it easier to create new mentions.